ivoarch/calavera-wm/README.md

 Requirements
 ------------
-In order to build swm you need:
+In order to build swm you need the header files.

 - Libx11
 - Libxft